yofabronecoforo/C6ENWS/README.md

 ENWS adds custom columns to the following table(s) in the game's SQLite Configuration database:
 - MapSizes

-If your mod uses any custom columns with similar names in any of the tables named above, compatibility issues *may* arise.
+If your mod employs database customizations to any of these tables, compatibility issues *may* arise.

 ENWS replaces the following lua file(s):
 - AdvancedSetup.lua